Lowe homers twice, pads RBI record as Rangers beat Jays 7-4

 Blue Jays: C Danny Jansen didn’t start but was available off the bench a day after taking a foul tip off the inside of his right knee in the series opener.
 Manager Charlie Montoyo said the hope is for Jansen to return as the starter Wednesday.

-Rangers: RHP Brett Martin (lower back tightness) is expected to pitch two innings Wednesday in an alternate-site game against the Astros at the Rangers’ Triple-A home in Round Rock.
+Rangers: RHP Brett Martin (lower back tightness) is expected to pitch two innings Wednesday in an alternate-site game against the Astros at the Rangers’ Triple-A home in Round Rock. … 3B Brock Holt left in the eighth inning with right hamstring tightness after sprinting around first and stopping on a single to left-center field.

 SPRINGER UPDATE